Logo

 A clogged dishwasher is not just a nuisance as it can halt your kitchen routine, cause foul odors, and lead to expensive repairs if left unchecked.
 Understanding the causes of dishwasher clog is the first step to preventing them.
 Below are the most common reasons your dishwasher drain gets blocked, along with how each one contributes to poor drainage or even complete failure.

-• Food Debris: Leftover food particles can build up in the filter or hose, leading to a dishwasher drain blockage.
+• Food Debris: Leftover food particles can build up in the filter or hose, leading to a blockage.
+Learning how to clean dishwasher drain regularly helps avoid this issue.

 • Grease and Fats: Grease can solidify inside the drain, trapping debris and causing a clogged dishwasher.